jacobwolson/arcade-game-udacity-fend-2018-grow-with-google-scholarship-project-3-object-oriented-js/README.md

-# Clasic Arcade Game Project | Udacity FEND Nanodegree | 2018
+# Classic Arcade Game Project | Udacity FEND Nanodegree | 2018
 Project 3 for Udacity's Front-End Web Developer Nanodegree program; completed as part of the Grow with Google Scholarship Program, 2018.

 A classic arcade game based on Frogger that required students to use object-oriented JavaScript to implement functionality on the provided source code.